by Harvey and Laurie Bluedorn. Copyright 1998.

 We have found in our own experience that if the area of discipline is neglected, then we may as well forget about academics altogether.
 Children will never learn self-discipline if parents do not train them in it.
 The child who does not develop self-discipline will fail in many things — including the academics you are preparing him for.

 Do not allow your child to ignore you.
 You are the immediate reason for why he is alive.
 When you tell him something, make sure he hears you.
 When you read to him, do not let his attention wander too far.
 Of course, be sensitive.
 There are going to be times when he has something he needs to think about, and you may need to leave him do so.
 But do not let him shut you out.
-You must always have his attention when you speak.
-You must always have something for him to hear.
 No, we do not live up to that standard.
 But that should be the standard by which we measure.

 During one of our trips, we visited a family which lived a very simple life in a very modest home, and homeschooled their five small children.
 The parents were quite soft spoken and gentle in manner, always speaking to the children in a calm, quiet way.
 From the very beginning of our visit, it became obvious that the children "attended" to the voices of their parents.
 The parents had first time obedience from even the youngest, and this obedience was obtained with a quiet voice and manner.
 In all my life, I have never witnessed anything like it.
 On one occasion, the one year old began to climb up on the kerosene heater.
 I saw the father give an almost imperceptible shake of the head and heard him say in a whisper, "Isaac, huh, uh."
 Immediately the child shifted into reverse and backed away from the heater.
 The child attended to and obeyed the very whisper of his father.
 It moves me to tears to recall that scene and the affection which the children and parents had for each other.
 Oh, that I had trained my children so well when they were young.
 God wants first time obedience from us, and we should form the same habit in our children.
 When we resort to speaking in a loud voice when we want something of our children, or when we form the habit of repeating our requests, we train our children to ignore us when we speak.
 If we could only begin at the very beginning to train our children to attend to our voice — to listen for it no matter what they are doing, and to immediately obey, how well we will prepare them to listen to their heavenly father as well.